-6.5 Shareholder communications strategy
+6.8 Shareholder communications strategy

-The Board acknowledges the need for effective communications with shareholders and has adopted the following strategy:
+The Board acknowledges the need for effective communications with, and to respect the rights of, shareholders and has adopted the following strategy:

-- " shareholder meetings are structured to provide effective communication to shareholders and allow reasonable opportunity for informed shareholder participation; - " the external auditor attends the AGM and is available to respond to shareholder questions in relation to any audit related questions; - " if a shareholder is unable to attend the AGM they may pose questions to the Company via email communication (please refer to the Company's website) or by written or telephone correspondence to the Company Secretary, and where appropriate these questions may be answered at the AGM, either by being read out and then responded to at the AGM or by providing a transcript of the question and a written answer at the meeting;
+- " shareholder meetings are structured to provide effective communication to shareholders and allow reasonable opportunity for informed shareholder participation; - " substantive resolutions at a meeting of shareholders will be decided by a poll; - " the external auditor attends the AGM and is available to respond to shareholder questions in relation to any audit related questions; - " if a shareholder is unable to attend the AGM they may pose questions to the Company via email communication (please refer to the Company's website) or by written or telephone correspondence to the Company Secretary, and where appropriate these questions may be answered at the AGM, either by being read out and then responded to at the AGM or by providing a transcript of the question and a written answer at the meeting; - " the Company's share registry enables shareholders to elect to receive electronic communications; - " the Company's annual report is available online and in hard copy form at shareholder request; - " in addition to the annual report, the Company issues a report with the release of the half-year and full-year financial results, which is available online; - " the Company posts on its website all relevant announcements made to the market (including information used for analyst briefings and press releases) after they have been released to ASX; - " the Company posts on its website all of its relevant corporate governance information, including the following information: - an overview of the Company's current business; - a description of how the Company is structured;

-- " the Company's annual report is available online and in hard copy at the shareholder's request; - " in addition to the annual report, the Company issues a report with the release of the halfyear and full-year financial results, which is available online; - w the Company posts on its website all relevant announcements made to the market (including information used for analyst briefings and press releases) after they have been released to ASX; - " the Company posts on its website all of its relevant corporate governance information, including the following information: - an overview of the Company's current business; - a description of how the Company is structured; - a summary of the Company's history; - once they are known, the time, venue and other relevant details for results presentations and the AGM; - copies of media releases the Company makes; - contact details for enquiries from security holders, analysts or the media; - contact details for its share registry; - the names, photographs and brief biographical information for each of its directors and senior executives; - its constitution, its Board charter and the charters of each of its Board committees; - the corporate governance policies and any other relevant corporate governance materials; - copies of its annual reports and financial statements; - copies of its announcements to ASX; - copies of notices of meetings of security holders and any accompanying documents; - webcasts and/or transcripts of investor or analyst presentations and copies of any materials distributed at those presentations; - " the Company will disclose on its website whether it has any material exposure to economic, environmental and social sustainability risks, and if it does, how it manages or intends to manage those risks - especially where those risks could affect the Company's achievement of its financial performance or outcomes disclosed; - where possible, the Company will post advance notification of significant group briefings (eg results announcements) through the Company's website and social media; and

-" general shareholder questions may be posed to the Company and/or its share registry via email communication (please refer to the Company's website) or by written or telephone correspondence to the Company Secretary or its share registry as applicable.
+- a summary of the Company's history; - once they are known, the time, venue and other relevant details for results presentations and the AGM; - copies of media releases the Company makes; - contact details for enquiries from security holders, analysts or the media; - contact details for its share registry; - the names, photographs and brief biographical information for each of its directors and senior executives; - its constitution, its Board charter and the charters of each of its Board committees; - the corporate governance policies and any other relevant corporate governance materials; - copies of its annual reports and financial statements; - copies of its announcements to ASX; - copies of notices of meetings of security holders and any accompanying documents; - webcasts and/or transcripts of investor or analyst presentations and copies of any materials distributed at those presentations; - " the Company will disclose on its website whether it has any material exposure to economic, environmental and social sustainability risks, and if it does, how it manages or intends to manage those risks - especially where those risks could affect the Company's achievement of its financial performance or outcomes disclosed; - where possible, the Company will post advance notification of significant group briefings (e.g. results announcements) through the Company's website and social media; and - " general shareholder questions may be posed to the Company and/or its share registry via email communication (please refer to the Company's website) or by written or telephone correspondence to the Company Secretary or its share registry as applicable.

-6.6 Directors and Board performance evaluation
+6.9 Directors and Board performance evaluation